edwardhorsey/punk-api-app/README.md

 # Punk Api Beer Reader

-A website which searches and filters results from the Brewdog Punk API.
+A web app built for searching for information on Brewdog's catalogue, pulled from the Brewdog Punk API.

+You can search for a beer and filter your results further too.

+Happy browsing 🍺!